andrewbrey/mdrb/demo.md

 ## That's it for the quick demo

-There's more to with `mdrb`, so make sure to read the docs and try it out yourself!
+There's more to try with `mdrb`, so make sure to read the docs and try it out yourself!
 Enjoy!